Does password complexity matter?

 Offline

-First, let’s consider a sensitive file you want to protect.
+First, let’s consider a sensitive file you intend to protect.
 If this file ends in the wrong place, an attacker can unleash their high-powered CPU/GPU/ASICs to try to crack passwords with extremely low latency.
 In this case, the table above is relevant.
 You should protect your offline data with unique, complex passwords or passphrases.
-Ideally, you should generate password or passphrase randomly.
+Ideally, you should generate your password or passphrase it randomly.
 I like passphrases or random words because they are easier to type (”catch black city balloon beat”).
 A password manager can help you securely store these passwords.

-• ✅ Choose a unique and complex password or passphrase when protecting offline documents.
+Choose a unique and complex password or passphrase when protecting offline documents.

 Online

-The numbers above assume you have unrestricted access.
-However, this is not the case for online services.
-First, there is a latency to access online services, and this changes things: An eight-letter random password, with 250 milliseconds latency per attempt, would take over 800 years to crack on average instead of 22 hours, as shown in the table above.
-Additionally, online services usually have additional protection against brute force attacks:
+First, there is a latency to access online services, and this changes things: An eight-letter random password, with 250 milliseconds latency per attempt, would take more than 800 years to crack on average instead of 22 hours as shown in the table above.

 • Attempts limits: e.g., only allow five wrong attempts before locking access from this connection